sblzland/DynDns-OVH/README.md

 # DynDns-OVH

 On my homelab, i don't have fixed IP address so i need to be aware in case of change.
-This script is used to detect and perform the change of IP address throught the DynDNS service of OVH.
+This script is use to detect and perform the change of IP address throught the DynDNS service of OVH.

 ## Prerequisite
 Domain name register with OVH.